-The Learning Community, an innovative urban K-8 charter school with 84% of students that qualify for free or reduced-price lunch/the proxy for poverty rate, 37% English Language Learners and high student achievement, is a warm and welcoming school that believes deeply in the voices of teachers, students and families.
+The Learning Community, an innovative urban K-8 charter school with 84% of students that qualify for free or reduced-price lunch/the proxy for poverty rate, 46% English Language Learners and high student achievement, is a warm and welcoming school that believes deeply in the voices of teachers, students, and families.
 We offer a highly competitive compensation and benefits package.
-Candidates of color and bilingual candidates encouraged to apply.
+Candidates of color and bilingual candidates are encouraged to apply.
 We strive to have a team that reflects the racial diversity of our students and families.
 It is important to us that our students can see themselves in the adults that surround them each day.
 The Learning Community is an affirmative action, equal opportunity employer.

 In an effort to recruit people of color, we always encourage people to apply in the event these positions should open up.
-We believe this helps get the word out about our school and also a way to get to know potential candidates.
+We believe this helps get the word out about our school and is also a way to get to know potential candidates.

 TEACHERS: We seek creative, energetic teachers who are familiar with, or open to learning a Workshop structure institutional approach, who work collaboratively and plan thoughtfully, and who are interested in being part of a close-knit school community with opportunities for growth.
 Our rigorous curriculum emphasizes literacy and numeracy as a leadership tool to grow student independence and voice.
-Our teachers enjoy tremendous autonomy, collaboration and leadership.
+Our teachers enjoy tremendous autonomy, collaboration, and leadership.
 All candidates must have teacher certification.
-Spanish language skills a plus.
+Spanish language skills are a plus.

 Resources and information for potential team members: